The Blackfoot River Fishing Report

 Fish Species

-Rainbows, westslope cutthroats, cutbows, browns, bull trout and whitefish.
+Rainbows, westslope cutthroats, cutbows, browns, bull trout, whitefish, and suckers.

 Fishing Season